largecats/largecats.github.io/_posts/2019-06-17-Build-blog.md

 **10. Local preview**

 It is generally a good idea to preview the blog post before pushing it to GitHub, which would publish it at `https://username.github.io/`.
-Here's how to do it:
+Here's how to do it.

 1. Open cmd.
 2. `cd` to the local repository.